Hydrodynamic Enhancement of $p$-atic Defect Dynamics

-In addition to highlighting the origin of the hydrodynamic enhancement of pair annihilation, Fig.~\ref{fig:3} illustrates another surprising result: annihilation occurs more rapidly as $p$ increases.
-To further clarify this phenomenon we focus on the trajectories of the annihilating defects, with and without backflow (Fig.~\ref{fig:4}a).
-In the absence of hydrodynamics, when annihilation is solely driven by elastic forces, the trajectories are symmetric about the $y-$axis and the defects annihilate at the origin (Fig.~\ref{fig:4}b).
-Conversely, switching on hydrodynamics causes the positive defect to move faster toward the positive $x-$direction and annihilation occurs in the half-plane that was initially occupied by the negative defect.
-This effect is visibly more pronounced in hexatics, thus confirming our previous observation that annihilation occurs more rapidly as $p$ increases.
-Comparing the annihilation trajectories of all $p$ values in the range $p=2,\,3\ldots\,6$, however, we find that, even though the annihilation time decreases with $p$, it does so at a decreasing rate and eventually plateaus as $p \to \infty$ (\ref{fig:4}b).
-This behavior can be rationalized by requesting all forces experienced by each of the defect to balance each other along the $x-$direction.
-Calling $x_{\pm}$ the $x-$coordinate of the positive and negative defect and $v_{\pm}$ the contribution to their velocity due to backflow, this gives
+Beyond revealing the origin of the hydrodynamic enhancement of pair annihilation, we illustrate yet another striking result in Fig.~\ref{fig:4}: annihilation occurs more rapidly as $p$ increases.
+To elucidate this phenomenon, we focus on trajectories of annihilating defects, with and without backflow (Fig.~\ref{fig:4}a).
+In the presence of hydrodynamics the positive defect moves faster towards the positive $x-$direction and annihilation occurs in the half-plane initially occupied by the negative defect (Fig.~\ref{fig:4}b,c).
+Most surprisingly, this phenomenon becomes more prominent for hexatics, consistently with our observation that annihilation occurs more rapidly as $p$ increases.
+Comparing the annihilation trajectories of all $p$ values in the range $p=2,\,3\ldots\,6$, however, we find that, even though the annihilation time $t_{\rm a}$ decreases with $p$, it does so at a decreasing rate (Fig.~\ref{fig:4}c).
+This behavior can be rationalized from simple force balance.
+Calling $x_{\pm}$ the positions of the defects along the $x-$axis, this implies